Georges-Louis Leclerc, Comte de Buffon: Relevance to modern biology

 Charles Darwin wrote in his preliminary historical sketch added to the third edition of On the Origin of Species: "Passing over ...
 Buffon, with whose writings I am not familiar".
 Then, from the fourth edition onwards, he amended this to say that "the first author who in modern times has treated it [evolution] in a scientific spirit was Buffon.
 But as his opinions fluctuated greatly at different periods, and as he does not enter on the causes or means of the transformation of species, I need not here enter on details".
 Buffon's work on degeneration, however, was immensely influential on later scholars but was overshadowed by strong moral overtones.

 The paradox of Buffon is that, according to Ernst Mayr:

 Buffon wrote about the concept of struggle for existence.
 He developed a system of heredity which was similar to Darwin's hypothesis of pangenesis.
 Commenting on Buffon's views, Darwin stated, "If Buffon had assumed that his organic molecules had been formed by each separate unit throughout the body, his view and mine would have been very closely similar."

+"Buffon asked most all of the questions that science has since been striving to answer," the historian Otis Fellows wrote in 1970.